project-chip/connectedhomeip/README.md

 | `tests/`                      | Tests for CHIP                                                                                                |
 | `third_party/`                | Third-party code used by CHIP.                                                                                |
 | `tools/`                      | Tools needed to work with the CHIP repo, as well as develop in the repository                                 |

-# Contributing

-We would love for you to contribute to CHIP and help make it even better than it is today!
-See the [CONTRIBUTING.md](./CONTRIBUTING.md) file for more information.

 # License